-Major depression is a mood disorder consisting of a set of symptoms, which include a predominance of the affective type (pathological sadness, hopelessness, apathy, anhedonia, irritability, subjective feeling of distress), and there can also be cognitive, volitional, and physical symptoms.
-We could therefore refer to an overall impairment of the personal functioning, with special emphasis on the affective sphere.
+Major depression is a mood disorder consisting of a set of symptoms, which include a predominance of the affective type (pathological sadness, hopelessness, apathy, anhedonia include a predominance of the affective type (pathological sadness, hopelessness, apathy, anhedonia include a predominance of the affective type (pathological sadness, hopelessness, apathy, anhedonia include a predominance of the affective type (pathological sadness, hopelessness, apathy, anhedonia include a predominance of the affective type (pathological sadness, hopelessness, apathy, anhedonia include a predominance of the affective type (pathological sadness), and there can also be consistent to the affective type (pathological sadness), and there can also be consistent to the affective type (pathological sadness).
+We could therefore refer to an overall impairment of the personal functioning, with special emphasis on the affective sphere44.
 Many cases of depression can be clearly seen in clinical practice, although it does not usually appear alone as a single set of symptoms, but rather it is more commonly associated with other psychopathological conditions.
 For example, there is high association between the depressive disorder and anxiety, with diverse symptomatic combinations in its manifestations.